Strawberry Creek Road

 Difficulty

 This dirt road is regularly maintained and typically accessible by most any 2- or 4-wheel vehicle.
 During periods of heavy rains (or snow) the road could become slippery and muddy, so caution is urged in the winter or rainy season.
-The road narrows to one lane part way up and there are some blind corners and drop offs so caution is urged while traversing this section.
-Some washboarding in areas.
+The road narrows to one lane part-way up and there are some blind corners and drop-offs, so caution is urged while traversing this section.
+There's some washboarding in areas.

 History

-In August 2016 a lightning strike caused a fire that consumed more than 4700 acres, most of its land which is part of the Great Basin National Park.
+In August 2016, a lightning strike caused a fire that consumed more than 4,700 acres, most of which is part of the Great Basin National Park.
 Sadly, one firefighter lost his life in the battle, and the habitat of the Bonneville cutthroat trout was damaged.
-Some fish were killed directly by the heat and the debris of the fire, but most damages was done by the destruction of the vegetation on the banks of the creek.
+Some fish were killed directly by the heat and the debris of the fire, but most damage was done by the destruction of the vegetation on the banks of the creek.
 The vegetation was used to reduce erosion and created shades that kept the water cool.

 Status Reports